 The Hidden Hills Solar Electric Generating System (HHSEGS) was a 500MW project proposed to be built in Inyo County, California, US.
 It was planned to include two solar power generating units of 250MW each.

 In 2011, BrightSource filed a license application with California regulators to build the 500MW HHSEGS project, but the license was withdrawn in May 2015.

-The HHSEGS project site is located 45 miles (72.4km) west of Las Vegas and 18 miles (29km) south of Pahrump, next to the Nevada border.
+The HHSEGS project site was located 45 miles (72.4km) west of Las Vegas and 18 miles (29km) south of Pahrump, next to the Nevada border.

 Through its wholly-owned subsidiary Hidden Hills Solar Holdings, Bright Source Energy (BSE) planned to build, operate and maintain the power project.
-The HHSEGS project cost is estimated to be $2.7bn.
+The HHSEGS project cost was estimated to be $2.7bn.